 We recommend that you start by focusing on near-colorless grades (GHIJ).

 Carat weight is the one factor that can significantly impact the price of your diamond.
 Going from a 1-carat lab diamond to a 2-carat lab diamond results in a significant price increase.
 One of the main reasons is that it’s harder for diamond cutters to cut a high-quality diamond.

 The yield is significantly reduced from the original rough to cut a quality diamond out of a piece of the diamond rough.
 Diamond cutters must cut away from highly included diamond material to cut out the most prominent inclusions.

 You shouldn’t expect two 0.5-carat loose lab-grown diamonds to cost the same as a single 1-carat diamond.
-In the same fashion, two 1-carat diamonds don’t equal the same price or value as one 2-carat diamond.
+In the same fashion, two 1-carat diamonds don’t have the same price or value as one 2-carat diamond.

 There are popular carat weight sizes found in many retailers, such as: